Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 It is very easy to overcook these so be careful or you will have chicken jerky on your hands.

-Due to the meat being so thin, it is difficult to use a probe thermometer to get an accurate reading on the chicken.
-I slightly overcooked my first batch trying to do this but it is the only safe way to really tell that the chicken is safe to eat.
+Due to the meat being so thin and it gets done so quickly, it is imperative to use a probe thermometer to get an accurate reading on the temperature of the chicken– this is the only way to really tell that the chicken is safe to eat.

-Regardless of what method you use, be sure the chicken reaches 165 degrees in the center.
+Regardless of what method you use, be sure the chicken reaches 165°F in the center.

 If your chicken is a different thickness or the smoker is running at a different temperature, this will affect the length of time that it takes to get the chicken satays done.
 Make adjustments accordingly.